-Only the Deepest Red, tells of a journey which begins in a bookstore in Scotland then moves to London, to France, back to London then France again, then to Italy where Jack had begun to consider his roots.
-Talks were exchanged of discovering the little Italian town on the hill where his Grandfather had left as a young man to start a new life on the east coast of Scotland where Jack would eventually be born.
-I will be working on these recollections during this coming year with an aim to have a complete collection in 2025.
+Only the Deepest Red narrates a journey that begins in a bookstore in Scotland and winds its way through London, France, and back again, ultimately leading to Italy.
+It is here that Jack begins to explore his roots.
+Conversations unfold about a small Italian town perched on a hill, the very place where his grandfather left as a young man to seek a new life on the east coast of Scotland, where Jack would eventually be born.
+I will be working on these recollections throughout the coming year, with the aim of completing the collection by the fall of 2025.

 dear grace,